 East of the square, 708 East Highway 32, across from the Stockton Cemetery.

 - In partnership with the United Methodist Women, the Go Green Team publishes an annual comprehensive Guide to Recycling and Reusing in Stockton, organized by items that can be recycled.
-Pick up a bright green copy of the list at the city recycling center (in realtor’s box attached to fence gate, City Hall, the Courthouse (county clerk’s office or basement), Stockton Area Chamber of Commerce, Cedar County Republican office, the Cedar County Library /Stockton Branch, Cedar County Memorial Health Complex, Cedar County Memorial Exercise Center, Simmons Bank, Korth Center or Stockton United Methodist Church office.
+Pick up a bright green copy of the list at the city recycling center (in realtor’s box attached to fence gate, City Hall, the Courthouse (county clerk’s office or basement), Stockton Area Chamber of Commerce, Cedar County Republican office, the Cedar County Library /Stockton Branch, Korth Senior Center, or Stockton United Methodist Church office.

-- Hosts annual Dead Electronics and Appliances Recycling Drive October 17, 2020.
+- Hosts annual Dead Electronics and Appliances Recycling Drive.

-- Collects residential light bulbs and political yard signs for recycling, November 15 and 18, 2020.
+- Hosts annual residential light bulbs and political yard signs recycling drive.